Turbulence-Induced Fluctuating Interfaces in Heterogeneously-Active Suspensions: Results

 In Fig.~\ref{fig:lagstatistics}(c) we show a loglog plot of the PDFs of the residence times $\tau_L$ and $\tau_S$ on the two differently active strips of our suspension for $\alpha_L = -6$ and $\alpha_S = 4$ (where we have excluded trajectories that never crossover from one region to the other).
 We find that for residence times conditioned on the trajectories being trapped in the shadow region, the distribution shows a distinct power-law regime with an $\alpha_S$-independent (for $\alpha_S > \alpha_c$) scaling exponent $\gamma \approx -2$.
 In contrast the light region ($\alpha_L < \alpha_c$) develops a distribution with a broadened peak at an intermediate $\tau_L$, with a clear exponential tail.

-In the absence of a theory for this power-law (and hence $\gamma$) or the transition from a self-similar distribution to one with exponential tails, we check for self-consistency in our analysis.
-We now perform the same measurements with a uniform activity $\alpha$ but artificially segmenting our domain in strips with the same geometry as in the inset of Fig.~\ref{fig:lagstatistics}(a).
+In the absence of a theory for this power-law (and hence $\gamma$) or the transition from a self-similar distribution to one with exponential tails, we check for self-consistency in our analysis. \sid{Could the difference between these distributions be just a trivial consequence of the geometry of the pattern and not of the contrasting activities underlying such stripes?
+This is easily checked by performing two simulations with a uniform $\alpha$ but where, during analysis, the flow is artificially segmented in strips with the same geometry as in the inset of Fig.~\ref{fig:lagstatistics}(a).
 In the top inset of Fig.~\ref{fig:lagstatistics}(c) we show the analogous plots for a uniform activity with $\alpha = -6 \lesssim \alpha_c$ and one with $\alpha = 4 \gg \alpha_c$.
+Here too the $\alpha = 4$ ($\alpha_S$ of the heterogeneous case) exhibits a power-law and $\alpha=-6$ (corresponding to $\alpha_L$) has an exponential distribution, which affirms consistency with the main panel of Fig.~\ref{fig:lagstatistics}(c).
+However, for the homogeneous activity cases shown in the inset, the separation between the distributions is minimal, while that in the main panel of Fig.~\ref{fig:lagstatistics}(c) is rather pronounced, which reflects that the difference is not simply an artefact of geometry, but an effect of the non-trivial coupling between the light and shade patches borne out in the tracer residence times.}

-Clearly these distributions do not distinguish the artificial strips and follow the patterns already seen in the main panel of Fig.~\ref{fig:lagstatistics}(c).
-Further analysis of the mean square displacement results for such heterogeneous suspensions of course leads to measurements which depend on which strip our particle is in.
-However, this dependence is simply connected to what we know for homogeneously active suspensions when crossing the critical activity $\alpha_c$ threshold~\cite{mukherjee2021anomalous}.
-Nevertheless, such Lagrangian analyses need to be sharpened in future studies to make direct connections with fundamental biological strategies where individual agents could leverage the non-trivial dynamics of emergent flow interfaces in heterogeneously active media.
+\sid{Naturally, the resultant mean square displacements are also sensitive to where the tracer particles are: However, this dependence is simply connected to what we already know for homogeneously active suspensions and how the value of $\alpha$ --- higher or lower than $\alpha_c$ --- determine normal or anomalous diffusion~\cite{mukherjee2021anomalous}.
+Nevertheless, such Lagrangian analyses need to be explored in more detail in future studies to make direct connections with fundamental biological strategies where individual agents could leverage the non-trivial dynamics of emergent flow interfaces in heterogeneously active media.}